StephenHuo-code/AI_agents/README.md

 ## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.
+We welcome all forms of contributions!
+Please check the contribution guidelines for more information.

 ## License

-MIT License - see LICENSE file for details
+MIT License - See LICENSE file for details